-The manufacturer's obligations may be fulfilled by his authorised representative, on his behalf and under his responsibility, provided that they are specified in the manufacturer's obligations set out in point 2.
+The manufacturer's obligations may be fulfilled by his authorised representative, on his behalf and under his responsibility, provided that they are specified in the mandate.
+An authorised representative may not fulfil the manufacturer's obligations set out in point 2.